‘Creative Thinking’ or ‘Out of the Box Thinking’ is a phrase that we often come across at our workplace or even in our day to day life.

 Listed above are just a few ideas which will help you generate more ideas in turn.

 This is a guest post by Mohit Khatri.
-Author is specialized in testing Banking Applications, Automation Testing Frameworks and Security Testing.
+The author is specialized in testing Banking Applications, Automation Testing Frameworks, and Security Testing.
 If you want to guest post on this blog, read the guidelines here.

-If you have more creative techniques which you think have helped you at any point feel free to share below.
+If you have more creative techniques that you think have helped you at any point feel free to share below.